copy and paste this google map to your website or blog!

 (Please switch to 'HTML' mode when posting into your blog.
 Examples: WordPress Example, Blogger Example)

-Shoulder Labrum Tear - Johns Hopkins Medicine The labrum can tear a few different ways: 1) completely off the bone, 2) within or along the edge of the labrum, or 3) where the bicep tendon attaches Diagnosing a labrum tear involves a physical examination and most likely an MRI, CT scan and or arthroscopy of the shoulder
+Shoulder Labrum Tear - Johns Hopkins Medicine The shoulder labrum is a thick piece of tissue attached to the rim of the shoulder socket that helps keep the ball of the joint in place The labrum can tear a few different ways: 1) completely off the bone, 2) within or along the edge of the labrum, or 3) where the bicep tendon attaches

 Labral Tear of the Shoulder (Shoulder Labrum Tear) The labrum is the attachment site for the shoulder ligaments and supports the ball-and-socket joint as well as the rotator cuff tendons and muscles It contributes to shoulder stability and, when torn, can lead to partial or complete shoulder dislocation